renuo/applications-setup-guide/sparkpost.md

 4. Fill in the domain you plan to use, otherwise fill in %app_name%.renuoapp.ch
 5. Note down the API-key, because it's only shown once!
 4. You can check your key under: https://app.sparkpost.com/account/credentials
 5. Validate your sending domain under https://app.sparkpost.com/account/sending-domains
-(SPF text record recommended)

 For DNS setup see [Go Live](go_live.md)